ponomarenkko/maraphone-ucode/README.md

 <head>
     <p align="center">
         <h2 align="center">This is my repository for UCODE marathon works, such as Sprints, Races and Checkpoints.
 You can free use my GitHub repository for your projects.</a></h2>
+        <h4 align="center">While participating in the Marathon-Ucode-2024, I became convinced of the importance of having connections with other marathon participants.
+During this period, I learned a lot of new things that I will try to use in my future life.</h4>
     </p>
 </head>